skypointcloud/cdp/docs/docs/signup.md

 7. Enter a strong **Password** [Mandatory]
 8. Click on the **Get Started** button.

-You will be redirected to next page.
+You will be get a verification mail with a hyperlink which on clicking will get you verified and you can then go to Sign-In page to access the platform.

 ### Sign-Up Using Azure Account